chatterlabmembers/CAREER-ENG-transcription/OHS-transcription/README.md

       ![](./instruction-gif/step5-replace-anno-values.gif)

-6. Now you are ready to begin segmenting overheard speech!
+6. Now you are ready to begin segmenting and transcribing overheard speech!

-*If you want a visual version on how to set up files for segmentation, Dr. Casillas made a video tutorial, and the link to the tutorial can be found in [CAREER OH speech segmentation](https://uchicago.app.box.com/folder/346086493250) folder.*
+*If you want a visual version on how to set up files for OHS transcription, Dr. Casillas made a video tutorial, and the link to the tutorial can be found in [CAREER OH speech transcription](https://uchicago.app.box.com/folder/346086493250) folder.*

-### Part III: Overheard speech segmentation
+### Part III: Overheard speech transcription

 1. **Double check the file you are working on is set up correctly!**